Sophoun/khqr_generator/README.md

 ### Generating a Merchant QR Code

-To generate a QR code for a merchant, use the `BakongKHQR.generateMerchant` method with a `MerchantInfo` object.
+To generate a QR code for a merchant, use the `KHQRGenerator.generateMerchant` method with a `MerchantInfo` object.

 ```dart
 final merchantInfo = MerchantInfo(